FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 ## Description

-The `peer` command allow administrators to interact with a peer.
+The `peer` command allows administrators to interact with a peer.
 Use this command when you want to perform blockchain operations via the peer -- such as deploying a smart contract chaincode, or joining a channel.

 ## Syntax